KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

             }
         }

         ``SystemKeyboard`` can be customized to great extent.
-You can pass in custom services & state, and replace any part of the keyboard:
+You can pass in custom services & state, replace any part of the keyboard, and enable additional components:

         ```swift
         SystemKeyboard(